 For many websites, this often involves declaring that only scripts and styles from your own domain and that of any tools that you are using are allowed.
 However, this can become more involved when complex setups are in play.

-If you identify CSP errors on your site, your development team or hosting provider will need to adjust your CSP settings.
+If you identify CSP errors on your site that are similar to what is shown below, then your development team or hosting provider will need to adjust your CSP settings.

 Adjusting your CSP settings